v-chernov/stolon-helm/charts/stolon/README.md

   postgres_version: 12 # major PostgreSQL version supported by Stolon
   busybox_tag: 1.32.0 # busybox image tag
   image_repo: ''
+  imagePullSecrets: [] # list of ImagePullSecrets
+  serviceAccount:
+    create: false # create serviceAccount, use default if not
   pgSettings:

 databases: {} # databases created after installation.
 CronJob will overwrite all your manual settings like